Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Introduction

 \section{Introduction}

 Visual anomaly detection and localization is a pivotal topic of computer vision, evident in its diverse applications across industrial visual inspection \cite{mvtec, visa}, video surveillance \cite{video}, and medical diagnosis \cite{medical}.
 This intricate and fine-grained task involves the detection and localization of atypical patterns, anomalies, or deviations within visual data.
 Its complexity nature mainly stems from the inherent diversity of anomalies.
-For instance, many anomalies manifest as subtle deviations in texture, color, shape, or motion, blending seamless into the surrounding normal samples \cite{mvtec, visa}.
+For instance, many anomalies manifest as subtle deviations in texture, color, shape, or motion, blending into the surrounding normal samples \cite{mvtec, visa}.

 Prior arts in anomaly detection and localization focus on training a dedicated model for each category of normal images \cite{simple, core, rd, us, draem}.
 However, training category-specific models is undoubtedly costly in real-world scenarios.
-Recently, impressive progress has been made towards unified models for multi-class anomaly detection, aiming to establish a single model capable of identifying multi-class anomalies uniad,regad.
+Recently, impressive progress has been made towards unified models for multi-class anomaly detection, aiming to establish a single model capable of identifying multi-class anomalies \cite{uniad,regad}.
 Nonetheless, these advancements are still limited to modeling normal distributions on known categories and fail in detecting anomalies in unknown or open-set scenarios.
+In addition both ways have limited the scalability of the model, and in practice it is still necessary to retrain the model for incoming categories.
 In this study, we tackle an open-world anomaly detection problem, which is to identify and locate anomalies on unknown classes of samples in a zero-shot manner.
+As shown in Fig. \ref{anovl_teaser}, we show one-class and multi-class anomaly detection methods that rely on normal image training, as well as our proposed unified zero-shot anomaly detection paradigm.